A Large-Scale Characterization of How Readers Browse Wikipedia: Introduction

+Wikipedia is a primary source of encyclopedic knowledge and plays a unique role in the global knowledge ecosystem, fulfilling a wide range of information needs \cite{singer_why_2017,lemmerich_why_2019}.
+It is the largest encyclopedia ever built, with almost 60M articles in more than 300 languages.
+It is freely accessible across the globe and attracts more than 1.5B unique devices generating billions of pageloads every month, and it is the most popular website (except for search engines, Facebook, and YouTube) in 43 countries (more than any other website) \cite{hostinger_tutorials_2022}.
+Wikipedia thus reaches an audience whose representativeness far surpasses that of lab-based studies.
+Since Wikipedia's server logs contain a record of all pageloads, the logs are uniquely suited for providing a geographically and temporally complete mirror of real-world, self-motivated encyclopedic information seeking.

-In contrast to prior work, which has leveraged Wikipedia's server logs to shed light on specific aspects of reader behavior (including reasons for visiting Wikipedia \cite{singer_why_2017,lemmerich_why_2019}, engagement with citations and external links \cite{piccardi2020quantifying,piccardi2021gateway, maggio2020meta}, studying variation in dwell time \cite{DwellingTime}, and measuring geo-localized collective behavior \cite{Tizzoni2020impact}), the present paper is the first to employ the logs in a principled, broad analysis with the goal of systematically elucidating the nature and structure of encyclopedic knowledge seeking pathways.
-By analyzing billions of navigation traces extracted from the logs (\Secref{sec:data}), we span three levels of aggregation in our research questions: \begin{enumerate} \item \textit{Unigram level:} How do readers reach Wikipedia articles? (\Secref{sec:unigrams}) \item \textit{Bigram and trigram level:} How do readers transition from one article to the next? (\Secref{sec:bi_trigrams}) \item \textit{Session level:} What is the structure of entire reading sessions? (\Secref{sec:session_level}) \end{enumerate}
+In contrast to prior work, which has leveraged Wikipedia's server logs to shed light on specific aspects of reader behavior (including reasons for visiting Wikipedia \cite{singer_why_2017,lemmerich_why_2019}, engagement with citations and external links \cite{piccardi2020quantifying,piccardi2021gateway, maggio2020meta}, studying variation in dwell time \cite{DwellingTime}, and measuring geo-localized collective behavior \cite{Tizzoni2020impact}), this paper is the first to employ the logs in a principled, broad analysis with the goal of systematically elucidating the nature and structure of encyclopedic information seeking pathways.
+By analyzing billions of navigation traces extracted from the logs (\Secref{sec:data}) at various levels of aggregation, we consider three research questions: